cgeoga/BandlimitedOperators.jl/README.md

 # BandlimitedOperators.jl

 A simple package providing objects that implicitly represent the action of a bandlimited kernel matrix on a vector.
-Using the NUFFT, this action is computed at the cost of two NUFFTs, which can often turn O(n^2) work into O(n \log n).
+This action is computed at the cost of two NUFFTs, which can often turn O(n^2) work into O(n \log n).
+The implementation here is a simple extension of the
-The implementation here is a simple extension of the [fast sinc transform](https://msp.org/camcos/2006/1-1/camcos-v1-n1-p06-p.pdf).
+[fast sinc transform](https://msp.org/camcos/2006/1-1/camcos-v1-n1-p06-p.pdf).
 It uses [FINUFFT](https://github.com/ludvigak/FINUFFT.jl) internally, and so transforms are available in one, two, and three dimensions.